UKHackspaceFoundation/resources/Hackspace Owners Manual/Access Control/README.md

 cards, it's not worth investing in this technology at this point.

-If you do choose this technology you will need to program your own cards as using bank cards will reveal morew information to the reader than you want to see.
+If you do choose this technology you will need to program your own cards as using bank cards will reveal more information to the reader than you want to see.
 Limit your card numbers to 12 digits if you hope to have any compatibility with commercial off the shelf solutions.